What is Local Keyword Research?

 Ahrefs is a powerful all-in-one SEO tool packed with features to boost your local SEO.

-- Keywords Explorer: Discover keyword ideas, analyse search volumes, and evaluate keyword difficulty.
+- Keywords explorer: Discover keyword ideas, analyse search volumes, and evaluate keyword difficulty.
 It’s especially helpful for finding keyword modifiers and long-tail keywords.

-- Site Explorer: Gain insights into competitors’ websites, including their keyword strategies and backlink profiles, to identify opportunities for improvement.
+- Site explorer: Gain insights into competitors’ websites, including their keyword strategies and backlink profiles, to identify opportunities for improvement.

-- Rank Tracker: Monitor your keyword rankings over time to track progress and refine your strategy.
+- Rank tracker: Monitor your keyword rankings over time to track progress and refine your strategy.

 Google Analytics